davidben/tls-trust-expressions/pki-transition-strategies.md

 The CA operator can issue an intermediate from the old key to the new key, and then the server sends the intermediate on every connection.
 Older clients build a longer path, while newer clients stop the path earlier.

 This wastes bandwidth on intermediates that only the oldest clients use.
-This grows over time; as keys rotate, the server needs to send more and more old intermediates.
+The bandwidth cost grows over time; as keys rotate, the server needs to send more and more old intermediates.

 ### Retiring Obsolete Cross-Signs